netlify/markdown-to-sanity/bin/blogs/2017-11-15-get-full-control-over-your-deployed-branches.md

 topics:
   - news
 tags:
-  - continuous deploys
+  - Continuous Deployment
-  - builds
+  - Builds
-  - deploy previews
+  - Deploy Previews
 format: blog
 description: >-
   Netlify now gives you control over which branches in your Git repository you